 - Ensure the ongoing confidentiality, integrity, availability and resilience of processing systems and services;

 - Restore the availability and access to personal data in a timely manner in the event of a physical or technical incident; and/or

-- Implement a process for regularly testing, assessing and evaluating the effectiveness of technical and organizational measures for ensuring the security of processing.
+- Implement a process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of processing.

-Article 32 further requires risks “from accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to personal data” to be identified and mitigated.
+Article 32 further requires risks “from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data” to be identified and mitigated.

 How does GDPR matter to Indian companies?